-The Center developed out of the English department's area of excellence in textual studies and digital humanities and the creation of the Martin J. Svaglic Chair in Textual Studies.
-Co-directed by Steven Jones (English, now University of Southern Florida) and George K. Thiruvathukal (Computer Science), the CTSDH was founded in 2009 with the support of the Dean of the College of Arts and Sciences, the Dean of the Graduate School and Associate Provost for Centers, and the chairs of the departments of English and Computer Science.
+The CTSDH was founded in fall 2008 by co-directors Steven Jones (English, now University of Southern Florida) and George K. Thiruvathukal (Computer Science) with the support of the Dean of the College of Arts and Sciences, the Dean of the Graduate School, and Associate Provost for Centers, as well as the chairs of the departments of English and Computer Science.
 It was started with the help of a Digital Start-Up Grant from the National Endowment for the Humanities, among other sources of funding.
 Today it is run by a Director and a steering committee composed of faculty from across the university.